open-telemetry/oteps/text/0148-sampling-probability.md

 sampled can follow these steps to count or approximately count the total number of spans in the population.

-For each span processed, locate all span attributes with prefix `sampling.` and suffix `.adjusted_count`.
-If there are no adjusted count attributes on the span, count a single event.
-If there is exactly one adjusted count attribute, count that many identical span events.
+For each span processed, locate the `sampling.adjusted_count` attribute.
+If there is none, count a single span event.
+If the attribute is set, count that many identical span events.

 If there are more than one adjusted count attribute on the span, the processor SHOULD make a consistent choice for spans of a given